-Don’t Let Your Email Campaigns Be a Victim of Disposable Email Addresses
+Don’t Let Your Email Campaigns Be a Victim of Temporary Email Address

-Disposable email, also known as throwaway email, free email, temporary email, or self-destructing email, is a service that allows registered users to receive emails at a temporary email address which expires after a certain period.
+Temporary email, also known as throwaway email, free email, disposable email, or self-destructing email, is a service that allows registered users to receive emails at a temporary email address which expires after a certain period.
 They are created when people want to use an email address without revealing their identity and personal/business email address.

-The most common scenarios in which the disposable email addresses are used:
+The most common scenarios in which the temporary email addresses are used:

 Sign up for a social media account